codefornl/government-design-systems/README.md

 # government-design-systems
-Documentation on starting up a government design system
+Shared documentation on best practices, tips-and-tricks and things to consider when starting up a government design system.

+## License
+This project is licensed under the CC-BY License (link needed).

+## Contributing
+(this needs to be decided).

+## Versioning
+(this needs to be decided).

+## Authors